-Keeping a Zinsco or FPE panel is simply not safe.
+Keeping these electrical panels is simply not safe.
 Due to the adverse issues that they can cause, these panels should be replaced with UL-approved equipment.
 This should be the case regardless of how well or not the current panel "seems" to be functioning.
 Some steps to take:

-- 1. Investigate: For help determining if the electrical panel is indeed Zinsco or FPE, you should contact a licensed electrician for assistance!
-Electricians are the only ones who should investigate the breakers as the risk of serious injury to an electrical shock or fire is very real. - 2.
+- 1. Investigate: For help determining the type of the electrical panel, you should contact a licensed electrician for assistance!
+Electricians are the only ones who should investigate the breakers, as the risk of serious injury to an electrical shock or fire is very real. - 2.
 Replace: Keep in mind that certain locales may require a permit for replacement.
 And you should definitely hire only a licensed professional electrician to carry out this considerably dangerous task. - 3.
 Document: When the panel(s) are replaced, be sure to document this for the insurance carrier.